ioticsme/beave-cms-package/readme.md

 ## License

-BeaveCMS is licensed under the **Server Side Public License (SSPL) v1**, with additional restrictions.
+BeaverCMS is licensed under the **Server Side Public License (SSPL) v1**, with additional restrictions.

 **⚠️ SaaS Restriction:**
-You are NOT allowed to use BeaveCMS as a SaaS or a hosted service without explicit permission from Iotics (iotics.me).
+You are NOT allowed to use BeaverCMS as a SaaS or a hosted service without explicit permission from Iotics (iotics.me).
-If you wish to offer BeaveCMS as a SaaS, you must obtain a **commercial license** from Iotics.
+If you wish to offer BeaverCMS as a SaaS, you must obtain a **commercial license** from Iotics.

 For details, see the [LICENSE](./LICENSE.md) file.

 ## Community & Support

-📌 [GitHub Issues](https://github.com/ioticsme/beave-cms/issues) - Report bugs and request features.
+📌 [GitHub Issues](https://github.com/ioticsme/beaver-cms/issues) - Report bugs and request features.
-📌 [Discussions](https://github.com/ioticsme/beave-cms/discussions) - Ask questions and engage with the community.
+📌 [Discussions](https://github.com/ioticsme/beaver-cms/discussions) - Ask questions and engage with the community.
 📌 [Website](https://beavecms.com) - Official Website.
 📌 [Documentation](https://cms-documentation-eight.vercel.app/) - Official documentation and updates.

 ---
-🚀 **BeaveCMS – Empowering developers to build better content experiences!**
+🚀 **BeaverCMS – Empowering developers to build better content experiences!**